syncfusion-content/flutter-docs/Flutter/datagrid/scrolling.md

 # Scrolling in Flutter (SfDataGrid)

-SfDataGrid supports to scroll the data in both the horizontal and vertical direction.
+SfDataGrid provides support to scroll the content in both the horizontal and vertical direction.

-## ScrollBar
+## Show Scrollbars always

-You can change the visibility of the scrollbar by using the [SfDataGrid.isScrollbarAlwaysShown](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/isScrollbarAlwaysShown.html) property.
+You can show horizontal and vertical scrollbars always by using the [SfDataGrid.isScrollbarAlwaysShown](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/isScrollbarAlwaysShown.html) property.
 When the `isScrollbarAlwaysShown` is set to false, the scrollbar will be shown during scrolling and will fade out otherwise.
-When it is true, the scrollbar will always be visible and never fade out.
+When it is true, the scrollbar will always be visible and never fade out even after the scrolling.

-N> The `isScrollbarAlwaysShown` property default value is false.
+N> The default value of `isScrollbarAlwaysShown` is false.

 {% tabs %}
 {% highlight Dart %}